Trump Administration Says It 'Cannot Participate' In Impeachment Inquiry

 Congressional Democrats want answers about Sondland's and others' participation in the growing scandal over Ukraine and Trump's pressure on a foreign government to investigate his potential 2020 rival, former Vice President Joe Biden.

-In a statement, White House Press Secretary Stephanie Grisham said that the efforts by Democrats are "purely political" and "ignores the fundamental rights guaranteed to every American. "
+In a statement, White House press secretary Stephanie Grisham said that the effort by Democrats is "purely political" and "ignores the fundamental rights guaranteed to every American."

 "These partisan proceedings are an affront to the Constitution—as they are being held behind closed doors and deny the president the right to call witnesses, to cross-examine witnesses, to have access to evidence, and many other basic rights," Grisham said.